thespcrewroy/CSCI4470-Algorithms/Notes/21-SpanningTrees/05-prims.md

 ## Notes: Definition
 - Greedy Algorithm: pick the cheapest edge that connects a vertex inside the tree to a vertex outside the tree.
 - Take the sum of all the edges you added to determine the cost
-- Optimal for dense graphs where E ~ V<sup>2</sup>
+- Optimal for dense graphs where E ~ V<sup>2</sup> (advantage - can handle denser graphs)
-- Utilizes a minimum prioirity queue in its implementation
+- Utilizes a minimum prioirity queue in its implementation (disadvantage - more complex than DSDS)
-- Advantage: it can handle denser graphs
-- Disadvantage: it uses a more complex min-priority queue data structure compared to the easy DSDS in kruskal's

 ```
 Time Complexity: Vlog(V) + Elog(V) = (V + E)log(V) = O(Elog(V))